 He is also the founder in 1946 of the Gastroenterology Department at the Camaguey General Hospital, of which he continues as its director, having introduced all manner of progress.

 He has presented a number of papers on significant studies of the digestive tract, which have advanced his professional and personal achievements that today supports his distinguished credentials.

 Dr. McHardy has a clinic named after him at Louisiana State University medical school, and Dr. Bockus later founded the gastrointestinal department at the University of Pennsylvania.
 So he learned from the best.

-Benito’s practice was on Avellaneda Street in Camaguey in the home of his grandmother, Rufina Pereira.
-She and her grown granddaughter lived there all alone in that big house and were thrilled to have him there every day.
+Benito’s practice was at No. 53 Avellaneda Street in Camaguey in the home of his grandmother, Rufina Pereira.
+She and her adult granddaughter Bertha Respall lived there all alone in that big house and were thrilled to have him there every day.
 His large sunny consulting room off the main entrance included a fluoroscope, and in a tiny room out in the inner courtyard was an x-ray machine, the first in a private practice in Camaguey.

 |A 1940's Fluoroscope in Use|

 The x-ray tube is behind the patient,

 shows a live image of internal organs or bone.